yufeizhao/yufeizhao.github.io/a34/index.md

 and
 [Carl Schildkraut](carlsc@mit.edu)

-_How to email:_
+**Emails and Piazza**

-* For quick questions, ask me after class instead
+* For quick questions, ask me after class instead of emailing
-* CC both UAs
+* Include both UAs in all class related emails, including everything homework related (submission, extensions, grading, etc.)
+* Use Piazza for any discussions of general interest (e.g., discussing solutions after due date)
 * Begin your email subject line with "\[18.A34\]"

 ## Course description and policies

-This is a first-year seminar that prepares students for the Putnam Mathematical Competition, and with a focus on developing mathematical communication and presentation skills.
+This is a first-year undergraduate seminar that prepares students for the Putnam Mathematical Competition, and with a focus on developing mathematical communication and presentation skills.
 This seminar is fast-paced and is targeted for students with previous experience in mathematical Olympiads, though others may benefit as well.
 (Units: 2-0-4)

 **[William Lowell Putnam Mathematics Competition](https://www.maa.org/math-competitions/putnam-competition):** The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held **Saturday, December 4, 2021**

 All registered students will be required to participate in the Putnam competition.
+(See Putnam official website for registration information.)

 Seminar participants are selected through the First-year Advising Selection process.
 Unfortunately I cannot add additional students.
 See below for policies on lecture attendance.

-_Class format._ (see schedule)
+### Class format

 - **Lectures** are open to all MIT students.
 - **Discussions** (i.e., non-lectures) are only open to registered class members.
 Most sessions will begin with a brief meta-discussion, followed by student blackboard presentations of homework solutions.
 Active participation is expected.
+  - Students should volunteer at the beginning of each presentation class by writing on the blackboard their name and the solution they wish to present, along with "requests" for specific solutions.
 - **UA office hours** will give opportunities for students to practice presentations with the UAs in small group setting, and also to discuss writing and problem solving techniques.
 Every student will be **required** to attend a certain number of UA office hours, as will be explained during class announcements on Canvas.